 |The real Herman Gottlieb (Sig Ruman) center, and driving the bus top right|

 Then the answer come a-back: Alec Baldwin.
-He's left and let-a me tell you, boss, now you got something.
+He's left.
 And now that Blues is on a crisp, gorgeous Shout Blu-ray it's not just a chance to remember how goddamned charismatic and hirsute old Alec was back then, it's a comforting sign that true anarchic Harpo Marx madness shall not perish from the screen...
-Baldwin gets it.
-The spirit of Warren William is alive in him.
+Baldwin--a classic film lover (and TCM regular commentator) gets it.

 HERE'S TO DEAR OLD BALDWIN:

-Most guys as good looking as Alec are, let's face it, dull as chalk - and many stay that way even after age does a Jake LaMotta on their kisser.
+Most guys as good looking as Alec are, let's face it, dull as chalk - and many stay that way even after age gives their pan a Jake LaMotta.
 Occupied with making sure their hair is perfect, their best angle facing the camera, their neck long and their eyes twinkly, they forget to accrue depth.
 No emotion registers on their face lest wrinkles appear.
 As a result, they come across often as drugged narcissist automatons drained of all wit and regular guy who-gives-a-fuckitude.
 They become empty aquariums, dusty with the kind of self-righteous petulance they're convinced is the height of butch charisma.
-Not our Baldwin.

-With his Irish-American planted boxer balance, Baldwin comes off as real even when he's acting the part of a charming actor who knows he's fake.
+With his Irish-American planted boxer balance, Baldwin comes off as real, a real guy, even when he's acting the part of a charming actor who knows he's fake.
 No easy feat, he makes Junior a true a cipher without being a bore about it.
-He's charming without being cocky.
-He's crazy without being aggravating.
+He's charming without being cocky; crazy without being aggravating.
 Better actors can't say that, nor worse ones.
-Best of all, he has the glint of real madness in his eyes, the kind you can't fake or buy, the kind that's playful but mature, cool without being pretentious, beyond the need for phony sentiment brave enough not to run from real emotion if it ever breezes past.
+Best of all, he has the glint of real madness in his eyes, the kind you can't fake or buy, the kind that's playful but mature.
+He's cool without being pretentious, beyond the need for phony sentiment, but brave enough not to run from a real emotion should one ever breezes past.

 The SHOUT BLU-RAY:

-In other words, the average bourgeois white elephant filmgoer will not approve of Miami Blues, which seems like an open invitation to the underclasses to rise up and boot them from their penthouses like Bane in Dark Knight Rises.
-But Bane's a drag.
-We love The Joker, because like Junior, the Joker keeps his grip on the termite megalomania of early childhood, and so has no urge to burn out the white elephant hoi poloi except via silver screen termite effigy.
-All that rage we used to excise via the now outgrown release mechanism of temper tantrums was just waiting for a miracle like Bela Lugosi in The Raven or Harpo Marx in Night at the Opera to release it.
+In other words, the average bourgeois white elephant filmgoer will not approve of Miami Blues, which seems like an open invitation to the underclasses to rise up and boot the bourgeoisie from their penthouses like Bane does in Dark Knight Rises.
+But Bane's not 'fun' like Junior.
+He's more like the Joker, who could give a shit about what the rich do, and is just as likely to burn the money he has as put in a bank.
+He expresses our true id, not some sociological lefty treatise.
+He lets us release it vicariously.
 Out comes in gushing waves of joy, an air pocket of tyrannical childhood, the good with the bad all buried now rising like an oil gusher, lifting us up off the surface of our becalmed flat stoned moviegoing consciousness in a most pleasing way.

 One wild man performance is worth three movies worth of 'importance' or 'meaning.'

-We see Junior's kind of kinetic free-form insanity so seldom, especially in today's nanny state clime, that when it comes along in the form of a peak-bubble Baldwin it's like a precious little match in the Hans Christian Anderson blizzard of sanctified sanity.
-His is the madness that takes that fluttery match and lights up the sky for just long enough we see the vastness of heaven.
-And then the match is out, the sky is dark, the house lights come back up, the veil of paralyzing self-consciousness descends once more like a clingy Psycho shower curtain, and not even Fred Willard can be held accountable for what we do to try and get the fire back.
-We wind up in rehab, or as deranged loners, buried deep in our bomb shelters, watching our Night of the Opera -The Thing - My Man Godfrey - tape over and over 'til the tracking button can fix the worn streaks no more.
+We see Junior's kind of kinetic free-form insanity so seldom, especially in today's nanny state clime, that when it comes along in the form of dear old Baldwin it's like a precious little match in the Hans Christian Anderson blizzard of sanctified sanity.
+His is the flammable madness that takes that fluttery match and lights up the sky for just long enough we see the vastness of heaven.
+And then the match is out, the sky is dark, the house lights come back up, the veil of paralyzing self-consciousness descends once more like a clingy Psycho shower curtain, and not even Fred Ward can be held accountable for what we do to try and get the fire back.
+We wind up in rehab, or as deranged loners, buried deep in our bomb shelters, watching our Night of the Opera -The Thing - My Man Godfrey - tape over and over 'til the tracking button can fix the worn streaks no more... and the last packet of powdered bourbon is long ago thrice soaked.

 And if you know you're in a dream, that nothing is real, why wouldn't you do all the things you never had the nerve to do in reality?
 An old friend of mine (through another friend) from the Princeton Blues Traveler days, Fisher (not his real name), lived that way.
-A Bill Brasky type of larger than life maniac, he was a living legend amongst the local mix of debauched upper dregs at the 80s hippie-music-Princeton Record Exchange / Hoagie Haven / stealing badges to crash the Princeton reunions / pre-fame Blues Traveler / Althea gave me her last double purple barrel - contingent.
+A Bill Brasky / Paul Bunyan type of larger-than-life maniac, he was a living legend amongst the local mix of debauched upper dregs at the 80s hippie-music-Princeton Record Exchange / Hoagie Haven / stealing badges to crash the Princeton reunions / pre-fame Blues Traveler (say hello from "Boot in his Hair!") / Althea gave me her last double purple barrel (call me, Althea!
+I love you xoxo)- contingent.

 |That 'Fisher' he a some boy all right.|

-Soon after of course the neighborhood was smotten by Blues Traveller's success, and while they were on tour, the rest of the crowd would be smoking crack, or worse, watching pre-code WB gangster movies on TCM, which I respected.
+Soon after of course the neighborhood was altered by Blues Traveller's success, and while they were on tour, the rest of the crowd would be smoking crack and watching pre-code WB gangster movies on TCM, which I respected.
 I still have the tape they made me of Two Seconds, Picture Snatcher and Beast of the City.
-(TCM was rarity back then - I didn't have it).
-And like pre-code WB film, Miami Blues man flies free while we.... oops it fell.
+(TCM was rarity back then - my neighborhood didn't have it - few did).
+But where are any of them now?
+Who knows.
+My buddy got married.
+Drugs, fame, motorcycle accidents, and age took the rest.
+But hey, like pre-code WB film, and like Miami Blues' Junior, man flies free and then...

 As we all did.